tartarugui/impresstest/Examples-and-demos.md

 ## Contribute

 [CSS animation] (http://db.tt/0uYicjlM) by Jivan Shrestha(http://jivanshr.com.np)
 A short presentation to design team

+[CSS basics for .net developers] (http://db.tt/aB6hb2h7) by Jivan Shrestha(http://jivanshr.com.np)

 If you have used impress.js in your presentation (or website) and would like to have it listed here, feel free to edit this page.